 There is a wide range of possible penalties for assault with a deadly weapon.
 The initial charge will most likely be a felony, though assault with a deadly weapon can be reduced to a misdemeanor if there was no intent to kill and no bodily harm occurred.
 The severity of penalties for assault with a deadly weapon depends on the harm inflicted or potential that existed for harm to be inflicted.
 In some jurisdictions, the use of force causing bodily harm is equivalent to assault with a deadly weapon.
 But most cases involving assault with a deadly weapon include the use of that weapon to cause harm, adding a battery charge and often elevating charges to felony status.

 Pointing a gun at someone (but without firing or causing them harm) may garner fewer or weaker penalties than attacking and striking someone with a metal teapot.
 Even though a gun is more likely to be considered a deadly weapon, the offense involving the teapot includes physical contact and personal injury.
 The assailant with the teapot also may have been closer to intent to kill than the person who pointed the firearm.

 Prior assaults or violent crimes also play a major factor in potential penalties and sentencing.
 In New Jersey, a first offense of assault with a deadly weapon may be eligible for a pre-trial intervention program.
 If the program is completed without any additional offenses, the charges may be dropped or dismissed.

 Experienced Weapons Charges Attorneys

-Clark & Clark defense attorneys offer the rare qualifications of nearly 30 combined years of criminal law trial experience and board certified criminal trial certification.
+Clark, Clark & Noonan, LLC. defense attorneys offer the rare qualifications of nearly 30 combined years of criminal law trial experience and board certified criminal trial certification.